-While we take great pride in the programs we offer, and the students we serve, it should be understood that career services offered by the Graduate School do not constitute an obligation or a guarantee of employment.
+While The Masgutova Graduate School takes great pride in the programs offered and the students' served, it should be understood that career services offered by The Masgutova Graduate School do not constitute an obligation or a guarantee of employment.

-Although average starting wage information, based on data received from employers and graduates, may be available to prospective and current students, no employee of the Graduate School is authorized to guarantee that a graduate will earn any specific amount.
+Although average starting wage information, based on data received from employers and graduates, may be available to prospective and current students, no employee of The Graduate School is authorized to guarantee that a graduate will earn any specific amount.

-Employer needs, current economic conditions, geographical and other factors affect job availability and wage levels in such jobs.
+Employer needs, current economic conditions, geographical standards, and other factors affect job availability and wage levels for such jobs.